yukiyoshi-directorz/git-init_test/README.md

-This repository is for the operation valification of git init.
+This repository is for the operation verification of git init.